QR5.5.3 Spin Spreads

 Figure 5.11.
 A black hole

-Processing models can’t have infinities because they can’t be computed, so matter can’t become infinitely dense in this model because space can’t become infinitely small.
-Our space, like a screen, has a pixel limit, and each pixel has a finite bandwidth, so a black hole is a region of space at maximum capacity, not a singularity.
+Processing models can’t have infinities because they aren’t calculable, so in this model, matter can’t become infinitely dense because space can’t become infinitely small.
+Our space, like a screen, has a pixel limit, and each pixel has a finite bandwidth, so a black hole is a region of space at maximum capacity not a singularity.
 Just as the finite refresh rate of space limits the speed of light, its finite bandwidth limits the density of mass in a black hole.
-What stops the collapse of a black hole isn’t a force, but the capacity of space itself to support matter.
+What stops the collapse of a black hole then isn’t a force, but the ability of space itself to support matter.

-A black hole is a volume of space at maximum capacity not a singularity of infinite density.
+A black hole is a volume of space at maximum capacity, not a singularity of infinite density.
 Instead of radiating light, it absorbs it, so black holes are in effect dark stars that take in energy (Barcelo et al., 2009).
-Sagittarius A*, the center of our galaxy, then isn’t a hole at all, but a super-massive dark star with a halo of light, whose dark matter keeps its stars together.
-We who are made of matter see a black hole as destructive, but for the galaxy, it is beneficial.
+Sagittarius A*, the center of our galaxy, then isn’t a hole at all, but a super-massive dark star with a halo of light that keeps its stars together (4.7.6).
+We who are made of matter see a black hole as destructive, but for our galaxy, it is beneficial.

 Next